Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital in Ireland.

 Why Do Dogs Cough?

-In all species, coughing is a reflex activity the purpose of which is to clear irritant or foreign materials or infectious agents from the respiratory tract.
-Receptors present in the walls of the airways detect the presence of such material, and initiate forceful, reflex contractions of the diaphragm and abdominal muscles, while increasing outflow pressure through the larynx, resulting in the forced expulsion of mucus and debris from the lungs and airways.
+In all species, coughing is a reflex activity, the purpose of which is to clear irritant or foreign materials or infectious agents from the respiratory tract.
+Receptors present in the walls of the airways detect the presence of such material and initiate forceful, reflex contractions of the diaphragm and abdominal muscles while increasing outflow pressure through the larynx.
+This results in the forced expulsion of mucus and debris from the lungs and airways.

-Coughing is a normal protective bodily function, but when it is persistent or severe, or is accompanied by signs of systemic illness such as fever, inappetence, or loss of exercise tolerance, it may be an indicator of a serious problem.
+Coughing is a normal protective bodily function.
+However, when it is persistent or severe, or when it is accompanied by signs of systemic illness such as fever, inappetence, or loss of exercise tolerance, it may be an indicator of a serious problem.

 There are several infectious organisms associated with infectious tracheobronchitis, with one called Bordetella bronchiseptica responsible for the majority of cases.
 Vaccines are available against this disease, and you should certainly consider including this in your dog's vaccination regime if he/she is regularly in contact with other dogs, regardless whether he is kenneled or not.

 Your veterinarian may elect to use a course of antibiotics depending on the severity your dog's cough, and cough suppressants such as codeine are sometimes also used, as the cough can be so severe as to prevent your pet (and yourself!) from sleeping.
 However, a cough suppressant should never be used without your vet's advice, as they can sometimes exacerbate the underlying infection by preventing clearance of bacteria from the airway.